Rithika117/CoolLensCV/README.md

 Study Octo Disco is a fun and creative image processing project that automatically adds stylish sunglasses to passport-size photos.
 It’s designed as an engaging way to explore basic computer vision techniques while producing playful and visually appealing results.

 ## Overview
-Welcome to Study Octo Disco!
 This project demonstrates how to detect faces in images and overlay sunglasses accurately, transforming ordinary photos into something fun and unique.
 Whether you're a beginner in computer vision or just experimenting with creative coding, this project is a great place to start.
 ## Features
 Detects faces in an image using computer vision techniques Accurately positions a sunglasses overlay on the detected face